pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 Pimcore is relying on Symfony's environments, with some extras, however all the essential information can be found in the [Symfony Docs](https://symfony.com/doc/current/configuration.html#configuration-environments)

-> Note: Require in your project "symfony/dotenv" - Symfony's DotEnv component to allow you to [configure environment variables in `.env` files](https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files), or (e.g. in *prod* environments) you can configure everything via real environment variables.
+> Note: Require `symfony/dotenv` in your project to use Symfony's DotEnv component to allow you to [configure environment variables in `.env` files](https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files), or (e.g. in *prod* environments) you can configure everything via real environment variables.